nothingisdead/meteor-elasticity/README.md

 #Elasticity
 A customizable Elasticsearch client with Blaze templates

+##Updates

+###0.0.5
+Switched underlying client to the official elasticsearch.js client

-Elasticity is a smart package for [meteor](https://www.meteor.com/) and [meteorite](https://github.com/oortcloud/meteorite/) that wraps around the [elasticsearchclient](https://github.com/phillro/node-elasticsearch-client) package for node.js.
+Elasticity is a smart package for [meteor](https://www.meteor.com/) and [meteorite](https://github.com/oortcloud/meteorite/) that wraps around the [elasticsearch](https://github.com/elasticsearch/elasticsearch-js) package for node.js.

 This package draws inspiration from the [easy-search](http://atmospherejs.com/package/easy-search) package.
 My goal was to expose some additional functionality of Elasticsearch, and provide some other useful features while keeping it relatively simple to use.